h2tc-roboticsx/H2TC/doc/data_file_explanation.md

     * **right_hand_pose.csv**: similar pose data as `left_hand_pose.csv` but for right hand produced based on `/raw/hand/P1R.csv`.
     * **sub1_head_motion.csv**: the position and orientation of the subject1's helmet corresponding to the OptiTrack object 115 in `/raw/optitrack.csv`.
       * timestamp: the same timestamp as in raw data file `/raw/optitrack.csv`.
       * x, y, z: the position of the object in our coordinate system.
-Note that our coordinate is Y-up, and the origin point is at the bottom left (see Figure.
-3 in [our paper]()).
+Note that our coordinate is Y-up, and the origin point is at the bottom left (see Figure 3 in [our paper]()).
       * qx, qy, qz, qw: the quaternion orientation of the object in our coordinate system.
     * **sub1_left_hand_motion.csv**: the subject1's  left hand motion (OptiTrack object id is 117 in `/raw/optitrack.csv`).
 Similar data structure as `sub1_head_motion.csv`.
     * **sub1_right_hand_motion.csv**: the subject1's  right hand motion (OptiTrack object id is 116 in `/raw/optitrack.csv`).
 Similar data structure as `sub1_head_motion.csv`.